mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 Contrast this with Daniel 12:4.
 It seems that Revelation was written for the generation that received it.

 {% include verse.html
 text="But you, Daniel, keep the words secret and the book sealed until the time of the end.
-Many shall be running back and forth, and evil shall increase.”" verse="Daniel 12:4"
+Many shall be running back and forth, and evil shall increase." verse="Daniel 12:4"
 %}